GatorSense/Multi-Target-MI-ACE_SMF/README.md

         * to a positive bag and a negLabel corresponds to a negative bag.
         * The index of the label should match the index of the bag in dataBags

-    parameters: see algorithm/setParameters.m for description
+    parameters: call setParameters.m function and see file to set parameters

 Output: